aspose-diagram/Aspose.Diagram-Documentation/italian/net/plugins/aspose-diagram-net-for-vsto/_index.it.md

 - Caratteristiche
 - Sforzi necessari per utilizzare la biblioteca

-Se sei uno sviluppatore .NET alla ricerca di una libreria di formati di file più veloce, facile e leggera per elaborare i file, potrebbe essere necessario confrontare VSTO (strumento di Visual Studio per Office) con Aspose.
-In questo caso, questo progetto ti aiuterà a confrontare le funzionalità e codice in entrambe le librerie.
+If you are a .NET developer looking for faster,easy and light-weight file format library to process files, you may need to compare VSTO(Visual Studio tool for Office) with Aspose.
+In this case, this project will help you to compare features and code in both libraries.
 ## **Requisiti di sistema e piattaforme supportate**
 ### **Requisiti di sistema**
-Una o più delle seguenti edizioni di Visual Studio Tools per Office:
+One or more of the following editions of Visual Studio Tools for Office:

-- Microsoft Strumenti di Visual Studio 2005 per il sistema Microsoft Office
+- Microsoft Visual Studio 2005 Tools for the Microsoft Office System
-- Microsoft Strumenti di Visual Studio 2005 per il sistema 2007 Microsoft Office
+- Microsoft Visual Studio 2005 Tools for the 2007 Microsoft Office System
-- Edizione professionale di Visual Studio 2008
+- Visual Studio 2008 Professional Edition
-- Edizione Team Suite di Visual Studio 2008
+- Visual Studio 2008 Team Suite Edition
 - Una versione di Microsoft Office:
 - Microsoft Office Professionale 2003 SP1
 - 2007 Microsoft Office sistema